 Puffins are still getting used to the presence of humans, so you may be able to get quite close, though please don’t disturb their nests, as they are slowly dying out.
 As with all the wildlife, don’t feed them or get too close.

 To see them, you can get a tour from Reykjavik, but we advise seeing them in their cliffs.
 In the south, you can see the biggest puffin colony in Vestmannaeyjar.
 To get there, you need to take the ferry from Landeyjahöfn.
 In the west, Látrabjarg in Westfjords, and in the east, Borgarfjörður Eystri are remote so won’t be as crowded with other people.

-Generic, but applicable, as there are over 85 types of birds that also have nests in the cliffs or live across Iceland.
+Generic, but applicable, there are over 85 types of birds that also have nests in the cliffs or live across Iceland.

 Iceland is one of the best places in the world for whale-watching and is a massive part of the country’s ecotourism.
 There are over 20 species of whale that visit the waters around Iceland, from killer whales (which are actually a type of dolphin) to the blue whale to humpbacks.

 There are tours available throughout summer, and sometimes into the shoulder seasons due to the warming of the seas, and you can get a tour from most coasts.
 If you’re short of time, you can get one from Reykjavik.
 In the north, Húsavík is considered the whale-watching capital.
-Snæfellsnes Peninsula may provide sightings of orcas, and the longest fjord in the country, Akureyri and Eyjafjörður, also have some amazing tours.
+Snæfellsnes Peninsula may provide sightings of orcas, and the longest fjord in the country, Akureyri and Eyjafjörður, also have some amazing summertime tours.

 If you really want to see them, there are reindeer safari tours available so you can catch a glimpse!
-If you do see them, don’t approach as that can risk both yourself and the reindeer.
+If you do see them, don’t approach them as that can risk both yourself and the reindeer.